interledger/rafiki/packages/admin/README.md

 pnpm format
 ```

 Types are generated automatically for this project and stored in the `generated` folder.
 They are generated using CodeGen which is configured as part of the Rafiki backend.
+To regenerate the types file run `pnpm generate` from the `packages/backend` folder.